 Physics encompasses the study of the universe from the largest galaxies to the smallest subatomic particles.
 It is the basis for many other sciences, including chemistry and geology.
 Physics challenges our imaginations with concepts like relativity and quantum mechanics, it provides an understanding of the world around us from electromagnetic space storms to melting ice in the Antarctica, and it leads to great discoveries underpinning technologies that change our lives such as computer chips, lasers, solar photovoltaic cells, and magnetic resonance imaging.

-Our physics graduates are problem solvers.
+Our Physics graduates are problem solvers.
 Their analytical skills make them versatile and adaptable and desirable in many technical fields.
-A bachelor degree in physics provides a great foundation for many careers including:
+A bachelor's degree in physics provides a great foundation for many careers including:

-At Otago we offer a science-focused Physics degree and more specialist degrees in Electronics, and Energy Science and Technology.
+At Otago we offer a science-focused Physics degree and a more specialist degree in Energy Science and Technology.

 Physics – Science-focused degree covering the fundamentals of theoretical and experimental physics.